LacunaOmnibus/MontyLacuna/README.md

   - archaeology
   - blackholegenerator
   - development
-    - cancel oopified
-    - CHECK The two subsidize methods still need to be oopified
   - distributioncenter
     - CHECK I haven't got one of these on US1.
   - embassy